ten2mushi/synapse/README.md

     refactorr wiring for simplicity and more features

     can create any number of layers

-    can create fanout connections to any other layer, thus enabling the ability to create thalamus like regions in a wiring
+    fanout connections can be defined to any other layer, thus enabling the ability to create thalamus like regions in a wiring

     see examples/composite_waves_ltc_v2.rs

     ```cargo run --example composite_waves_ltc_v2```

     mammalian cortex connection sparsity is around 90%, and the ratio of excitatory/inhibitory synapses is around 80/20

+next steps:
+wiring::v3 with multiple sensory layers